 Nestled behind John Brown Memorial Park is the City of Osawatomie water/power plant.
 The Water/Power Department provides high-quality water to the citizens of Osawatomie through the production, operation, maintenance, and repair of water, water mains, service connections, and meter reading.
 Regular monitoring by local, state, and national authorities help us to maintain safety standards.

 The water/power plant operators also maintain access to the City’s free public forestry disposal site, located to the northeast of the plant.
 The forestry disposal site is a free dump site for green waste, like lawn clippings, brush, leaves, etc. The forestry site is open during regular business hours, and visitors must check in with City staff at the plant before proceeding to the site.

 Our Electric department is responsible for a variety of City functions including the installation and maintenance of power lines, streetlights, transformers, electric meters, and other electrical functions of the City.

 The electric crew is also responsible for the annual installation of the Mayor’s Christmas Tree and all holiday decorations throughout the downtown corridor.

 The City of Osawatomie’s Wastewater Treatment Plant and its operators provide the residents with sanitary, efficient, and environmentally-safe disposal of the community’s wastewater in addition to maintaining and repairing the sanitary sewer collection system.
 Plant operators work alongside officials from KDHE and the EPA to ensure annual and quarterly compliance with current regulations.

-The Wastewater Treatment Plant will see much-anticipated repairs and upgrades beginning in 2021.
+The Wastewater Treatment Plant will see much-anticipated repairs and upgrades beginning in 2021 and 2022.

 Solid Waste and Recycling